ConSol/appserver-images/README.md

 * Apache Tomcat: 3.3, 4.1, 5.0, 5.5, 6.0, 7.0, 8.0

-All server images are pushed to [hub.docker.io](https://registry.hub.docker.com/repos/consol/) and be faved there ;-)
+All server images are pushed to [hub.docker.io](https://registry.hub.docker.com/repos/consol/) and can be faved there ;-)

 ## docker-appserver.js